top of page

 Now read Luke 10:38-42.
 Knowing what you know now, why do you think Mary sat at Jesus’ feet?

 To every Martha out there, Jesus loves you too!
-All you who have been good girls and faithful women are a shining example to those of us who took the long, bumpy road to Jesus.
-Your testimony proves that we can be devoted to Jesus from a young age and stay that way.
+All of you who have been good girls and faithful women are shining examples for those of us who took the long, bumpy road to Jesus.
+Your testimony proves that we can be devoted to Jesus from a young age and remain steadfast.
 Thank you for serving Him (and us) so well.

-After a lifetime of mistakes, stumbles, and regrets, Mary could sit at the Lord’s feet all day, every day.
-In Biblical times, students of a rabbi would sit at that rabbi’s feet to learn and gain wisdom from him.
-Mary adopted that posture of a student at her Teacher’s feet after she wept and cleansed her Savior’s feet.
-She poured her sin and shame out at the feet of her blessed Redeemer and wiped them away because they had been reduced to nothing when exposed to His beautiful grace and love.
+After a lifetime of mistakes, stumbles, and regrets, Mary could sit at the Lord’s feet every day.
+In Biblical times, students of a rabbi would sit at the rabbi’s feet to learn and gain wisdom.
+Mary adopted that posture after she wept and cleansed her Savior’s feet.
+She poured out her sin and shame at the feet of her blessed Redeemer and wiped them away, reduced to nothing when exposed to His grace and love.

-Precious sister, lay down your burdens at Jesus’ feet, allow Him to remove that baggage from you, and then remain there, abide, at His feet, in His merciful presence.
+Precious sister, lay down your burdens at Jesus’ feet.
+Allow Him to remove that baggage from you, and then remain there, abiding in His merciful presence.

-Jesus, with all His loving grace, would take anyone who seeks Him sincerely – anyone – and He will save us.
+Jesus, with all His loving grace, welcomes anyone who sincerely seeks Him—anyone.
+He will save us.
 He will redeem us.
-He will forgive us of our sins – yes, even that.
+He will forgive us of our sins—yes, even that.

 Say a prayer of thanks to Him right now.